 This program provides the student with the knowledge and skills necessary for employment in a variety of health care settings as an entry-level medical coder/biller who performs insurance processing and medical coding functions.
 The student learns how to analyze health records, prepare bills, complete insurance forms correctly, and assign codes to appropriately determine medical billing.
 The program provides the students with a working knowledge of basic medical coding and billing skills, medical terminology, anatomy and physiology, human diseases, pharmacology, insurance claims processing, and coding systems.
+This program is designed with employability in mind and includes in lessons in professionalism, and success habits.
 Program Length: 45 Weeks.